MT 201 Anatomy and Physiology I, II, III

-Through lectures and lab work, this course gives students a thorough knowledge of the human body and the functions associated with the structures and systems.
+Through lectures and lab work, students will be exposed to a thorough knowledge of the human body and the functions associated with the structures and systems.
 AP I introduces and studies cytology, histology, integumentary, skeletal system, and physiological aspects of each.
 Basic system specific pathologies are also addressed.

 This course is designed to provide students with a solid foundation for the practice of Massage Therapy.
-Students will gain an understanding of medical terminology and expectations of their field.
+Students should gain an understanding of medical terminology and expectations of their field.
 Professional ethics for Massage Therapy will be explored as well as requirements for their practice.
-Students will also study the history of massage and how it relates to today’s practices.
+Students will also study the history of massage and how it relates to today’s practices

 This course provides an overview of client/therapist communication in a clinical setting.
 Techniques of obtaining information and completing patient files will be addressed as well as the needs and expectations of the client.
 Class will also focus on proper collection, recording and storing gathered information as well as legal implications for health care professionals.

 MT 204 Body Mechanics and Classification of Movement

 This course provides the foundation for correct application of manual massage movements.
 Students should learn and practice all basic techniques related to full body massage.
 Conservation of physical energies and reducing chance of injury to the therapist, while performing multiple treatments, will be explored with a focus on stance, timing, and ergonomically correct functional biomechanics.

 In this course, students will be introduced to basic full body massage techniques through theory and hands-on practical application.
 Proper procedures for collecting and recording client information will be addressed and the various E & P that are available will be discussed and evaluated as to their effectiveness in practical application.
 Common trigger points and soft tissue referral areas will be explored theoretically and practically.